practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 In 2025, and from the same team, an early successor of YJIT has been introduced: [ZJIT: Building a Next Generation Ruby JIT](https://rubykaigi.org/2025/presentations/maximecb.html), to overcome YJIT's deficits in "large-scale production environments".

-Same like MJIT, also ZJIT is using Ruby’s YARV bytecode as input data, see from: [ZJIT has been merged into Ruby](https://railsatscale.com/2025-05-14-merge-zjit/), and same like MJIT, ZJIT is again a conventional "method-based" JIT, while YJIT is based on a new concept called "Lazy Basic Block Versioning" (LBBV), see from: https://de.slideshare.net/slideshow/zjit-building-a-next-generation-ruby-jit/278807093 (**)
+Same like MJIT and YJIT, also ZJIT is using Ruby’s YARV bytecode as input data, see from here: [ZJIT has been merged into Ruby](https://railsatscale.com/2025-05-14-merge-zjit/), and same like MJIT, ZJIT is again a conventional "method-based" JIT, while YJIT is based on a new concept called "Lazy Basic Block Versioning" (LBBV), see from here: https://de.slideshare.net/slideshow/zjit-building-a-next-generation-ruby-jit/278807093 (**)

-A method-based JIT is "a JIT that optimizes hot code paths using a method as the smallest optimization target", see from: https://www.heroku.com/blog/ruby-mjit/.
+A method-based JIT is "a JIT that optimizes hot code paths using a method as the smallest optimization target", see from here: https://www.heroku.com/blog/ruby-mjit/

 By the way: building Ruby from source for the usage with YJIT or ZJIT needs a working Rust compiler: _$ curl https://sh.rustup.rs -sSf | sh; rustc --version_